CSCfi/csc-user-guide/docs/support/tutorials/helmi_quick.md

     ```

     You will be prompted for a file name and location where to save the
     key.
-Accept the defaults by pressing ++enter++.
+Accept the defaults by pressing **enter**.
 Alternatively, you can
     choose a custom name and location.
 For example
     `/home/username/.ssh/id_rsa_lumi`.